RHS School Gardening Champion of the Year 2020

 Unfortunately, we have taken the decision to cancel our School Gardeners of the Year competition 2020, due to the coronavirus pandemic.

 Nominations are now closed for the RHS School Gardening Champion of the Year 2020.

-Each year we look for an adult at your school (teacher, gardening club leader, volunteer etc.) who is an inspiration to the pupils they teach and has shown a passion for encouraging gardening in their school, as well as linking gardening to the curriculum.
+Our School Gardening Champion of the Year will be an adult (teacher, gardening club leader, volunteer etc.) who is an inspiration to the pupils they teach and has shown a passion for encouraging gardening in their school, as well as linking gardening to the curriculum.

-This year we are delighted to be supported by Gabriel Ash who have donated four beautiful cedar Upright Coldframes worth £699 each, which will be awarded to all finalists and winners of this category!
+This year we are delighted to be supported by Hartley Botanic who have donated a patio glasshouse to the winner of this category.

 All entries will receive a printed certificate.

-Following the judging, each finalist will receive a Gabriel Ash Upright Coldframe (pictured below) worth £699 and £250 in National Garden Gift Vouchers for their school.
-The finalists will also win a free place on a Campaign for School Gardening training course and be awarded an engraved hand trowel trophy and framed certificate.
+Following the judging, each finalist will receive £250 in National Garden Gift Vouchers for their school.
+The finalists will also win an engraved hand trowel trophy and framed certificate.

 The winner (selected from the four finalists) will be awarded all of the above for their school, as well as: